Samsung Tizen Device Compatibility

 Unlike external streaming boxes, Samsung TVs rely on their built-in processor, memory, and media player.
 This means decoding performance, audio processing, and network stability are determined entirely by the television itself.

-This guide explains how to configure your TV correctly and what to expect from low-latency playback.
+This guide explains how to configure your TV correctly and what to expect from low-latency playback and network control.

 For DisplayHUB to control a Samsung TV, network device control must be enabled in the television settings.
 Without this permission, the DisplayHUB controller cannot send commands or manage playback.